-The quartet will play tunes such as "The Bayriche Polka", which was written expressly for tuba, “The Chicken Dance," and “The Root Beer Polka” (adults know it by a similar name).
+The quartet played tunes such as "The Bayriche Polka", which was written expressly for tuba, “The Chicken Dance," and “The Root Beer Polka” (adults know it by a similar name).

-For selected songs, two couples from the Silver Spurs International Folk Dancers will demonstrate traditional German dances.
+For selected songs, two couples from the Silver Spurs International Folk Dancers demonstrated traditional German dances.

-This KPBX Kids’ Concert takes place in the atrium at River Park Square, 808 W. Main Ave. in Downtown Spokane
+This KPBX Kids’ Concert took place in the atrium at River Park Square, 808 W. Main Ave. in Downtown Spokane

 Now in their 25th year, KPBX Kids' Concerts have brought different genres of music and performances to generations of children.
 These family concerts are at the heart of the station's mission to provide music awareness and entertainment to our listening region, which complements our on-air programming.